josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🐼_the_metropolitan_rabble.md

 ---

-> Gene: They reckon you've got concussion - I couldn't give a tart's furry cup if half your brains are falling out.
+> "They reckon you've got concussion - I couldn't give a tart's furry cup if half your brains are falling out.
-> Don't ever waltz into my kingdom acting king of the jungle.
+> Don't ever waltz into my kingdom acting king of the jungle."
 >
-> Sam: Who the hell are you?
+> "Who the hell are you?"
 >
-> Gene: Gene Hunt.
+> "Gene Hunt.
 Your DCI.
 And it's 1973.
 Almost dinner time.
-I'm 'aving 'oops.
+I'm 'aving 'oops."
 >
 > *- Life On Mars.*